Design and benchmarks for emulating Kondo dynamics on a quantum chip: Analytical results near the thermodynamic limit

 Qualitatively, the asymptotic value trend matches the numerics, yet quantitative agreement is not observed due to too small system sizes in the numerics.
 Still, comparing the two numerical system sizes suggests that the asymptotic value, as well as oscillation {magnitude}, vanish as $L \to \infty$, as predicted by the analytical solution at the Toulouse point.
 For frequencies, we see that the analytical value remains constant and numerical values increase at higher $\theta_K$ values, see lower panel of \figref{fig:thetak-1}.
 The numerical trend is most likely due to finite size effects.
 The oscillations in the continuum case are damped as $e^{-\Delta t}/(\Delta t)$ while they are damped as $\cos^{N_s}(\bar V)$ in the discrete time evolution.
-However, overdamping of oscillations is not seen in the numerics, again potentially a finite size effect.
+However, overdamping of oscillations is not seen in the numerics, again potentially a finite size effect { {cf.} Figs.~\ref{fig:sz-plots1} a), b).} {Oscillation frequencies in the numerics possibly also deviate from analytics due to dropping irrelevant residual interaction terms in the analytical solution (not justified for small systems) as highlighted in the first paragraph of this subsection.}